mati-ume/customer-portal/README.md

 ## About 🧑‍💻

-Are you a startup founder, developer, or hackathon participant looking to build a web app quickly?
+Are you a startup founder, developer, vibe coder, or hackathon participant looking to build a web app quickly?
 Want to skip the boilerplate and get right to building your app?

 This template is for you!